-Patterson: Widening of I-75 in Oakland County to begin this summer
+Patterson: Widening of I-75 to begin this summer

 Pontiac — Work on widening congested Interstate 75 through Oakland County will begin this summer, County Executive L. Brooks Patterson said Wednesday night.